Samsung/tizen-docs/docs/application/native/getting-started/wearable-watch/first-app-watch.md

     Alternatively, you can also select the project in the **Project Explorer** view and do one of the following:

-    -   In the Tizen Studio menu, select **Project &gt; Build Project**.
+    -   In the Tizen Studio menu, select **Project \> Build Project**.
     -   Press the **F10** key.

 You can have more than one build configuration.
-To see the current active configuration or change it, right-click the project in the **Project Explorer** view and select **Build Configurations &gt; Set Active**.
+To see the current active configuration or change it, right-click the project in the **Project Explorer** view and select **Build Configurations \> Set Active**.
 The default configuration is `Debug`.
 For more information, see [Building Applications](../../tutorials/process/building-app.md).

 After you have built the application, run it.